revbayes/revbayes.github.io/tutorials/relative_time_constraints/index.md

 {% endfigcaption %}
 {% endfigure %}

-For reasons of computational efficiency, the inference of the time-like tree is done in three steps.
-First, the posterior distributions of the branch lengths of the substitution-like tree are inferred using the JC model (`1_mcmc_jc.rev`).
+For reasons of computational efficiency, the inference of the timetree is done in three steps.
+First, the posterior distributions of the branch lengths of the branch-length tree are inferred using the JC model (`1_mcmc_jc.rev`).
 Second, the inferred posterior distributions of the branch lengths are summarized into the posterior means and variances of the branch lengths (`2_summarize_branch_lengths.rev`).
 Third, calibrations and constraints are used